ninjudd/clojure-protobuf/README.md

 Replace `"x.x.x"` with the actual latest version, which you can find on [clojars](http://clojars.org/protobuf)

-**NOTE: clojure-protobuf requires bugfixes introduced in the 1.x branch of Leiningen.
-Until the 1.7.0 release, you'll have to use Leiningen off of the latest 1.x branch in order to use the Leiningen tasks provided with this library.**
+**NOTE: clojure-protobuf requires at least version 1.7.0 of Leiningen.
+It will not work in earlier versions.**

 ## History